Twitter Bans RT, Which Retaliates With Powerpoint

 Facebook and Google did not return requests for comment on whether they also intended to bar RT ads.

-Indeed, social media perhaps the chief way in which RT and Sputnik reach their target audiences.
+Indeed, social media is perhaps the chief way in which RT and Sputnik reach their target audiences.

 As a TV channel, RT enjoys only limited reach and success in the American television market, as The Daily Beast reported using its internal data.